-The past perfect progressive is used to:
+We use the past perfect progressive tense to:

-- describe the duration of the first event when describing two events that happened in the past, using for or since.
+- Describe the duration of the first event when describing two events that happened in the past, using for or since.

-- describe an activity that was in progress at a time close to another activity that also happened in the past
+- Describe an activity that was in progress at a time close to another activity that also happened in the past